Our Enhancement & Enrichment offer for children and young people

 As a Virtual School, we offer a range of activities and interventions to support our children and young people to access suitable, high-quality learning and education opportunities.
 This can include creating a culture of high educational aspirations and as well as acting in the best interests to promote the physical, mental health and well-being of children and young people.
 Below is an overview of some of the activities that are on offer to our children and young people

 Taking learning outside is good for promoting children’s self-esteem, well-being, behaviour, cooperative learning and problem-solving.
 These skills feedback positively into classroom work and other settings.
-We take part in the Forest School Programme at Christ Church School which builds on the natural instinct to learn and explore that everybody is born with.
+Forest Schools build on the natural instinct to learn and explore that everybody is born with.
 It offers opportunities for children to make choices for their own learning and take and manage risks.
 The development of these skills encourages positive attitudes and behaviour.

 The sessions are not activity-based but instead are led by the interests of the learners.
 Children may enjoy such experiences as building shelters, woodland craft-work, telling stories, cooking over fires, climbing trees, hunting for mini-beasts and making mud pies.
 As the programme develops, woodland tools are introduced to extend learning and provide new opportunities for risk management.
 Forest school sessions are available for children in years 3-5 during the summer term.